 Vietnam also has the same.
 Whether you live in Hanoi or Ho Chi Minh, there are areas that you can go to.
 If I were going to compare just the beaches, I would say that Thailand had better beaches than the beach I have seen in Vietnam.

 So if the beaches sailing, and water sports are what you want to do, then Thailand may be the place for you compared to Vietnam.
-But to get away for the weekend, either of those places how great areas you can get away for a weekend.
-Also, you can very quickly fly throughout the country to take some long weekend trips.
+But to get away for the weekend, either of those places, how great areas you can get away for a weekend.
+Also, you can quickly fly throughout the country to take long weekend trips.

 Both Have Temperate Climates

-Both Vietnam and Thailand have a temperate climate, but Thailand is much hotter than Northern Vietnam.
+Both Vietnam and Thailand have temperate climates, but Thailand is much hotter than Northern Vietnam.
 We used to say that Thailand has three temperatures – hot, hotter, and hottest,

 I don’t think I ever owned a long sleeve shirt during the entire time when I lived in Bangkok.
 This is because Bangkok was usually quite hot, and they were sometimes of the year when it could be extremely hot.

 The Ho Chi Minh weather is more like Thailand’s weather, but the winters can get cold in Hanoi.
 Temperatures in parts of Northern Vietnam can get down to 0°C or 32°F during some times of the year.
 Summers in the north can also be very hot and humid.

 Compared to many other places in Europe or America, Thailand and Vietnam’s climate can seem relatively temperate.
 And usually, throughout the year, especially in the spring and fall or cooler seasons, they can be pleasant.

 They are both political states, especially compared to other countries in Asia.
 Thailand has a robust military presence.
 Because of this, you may find yourself involved in a military coup where one military faction is trying to take over from another or political demonstrations in the streets.